-But I’ve begun to question whether minor usability issues should be dismissed so readily.
+But too often I’ve seen companies disregard anything marked as a minor usability issue — even if the time and resources are available — and I want to urge that these minor issues not be dismissed quite so readily.
 It’s true that a single seemingly trivial issue isn’t going to harm anyone, and a couple of them aren’t going to lead the user into utter failure.
 But minor usability issues are usually the product of careless design and a lack of attention to detail and, as a result, rarely occur alone.
 Cumulatively, these seemingly insignificant usability issues create significantly flawed products.

 Recently, as I was starting an interface evaluation, my initial reaction was, “wow, this is…not good.”
 But as I continued exploring the system, I realized that none of the problems I was seeing were ones that I would categorize as particularly severe.
 Rather the impression of a bad interface was being driven by a series of 9-10 badly designed microinteractions that I encountered repeatedly.

 They were “minor” design issues, like having windows with X buttons that didn’t actually close the window, and others where there was no way to close the window except by clicking the X. The click targets were also small and non-responsive, so when I got no response, I was never sure whether the system was being slow, if I’d missed clicking the X, or if the X was simply not working.